Skip to main content

 But this had never been proven.
 It was just widely accepted.
 But as your students should understand, correlation does not equal causation.
 At this point in the lecture, I ask my students to raise their hands if they experience stress.
 They all raise their hands.
 I then ask my students to raise their hands if they have a nose.
 I then try to argue that humans must have noses because of stress.
 Just because two things co-occur does not mean that one is causing the other.

-Anyway, Dr. Marshall argued that the causal chain was all wrong and that H. pylori caused ulcers, not that H. pylori was attracted to pre-existing ulcers.
-This is huge.
-The original causal understanding would dictate that you should take yoga to cure ulcers.
-Dr. Marshall's causal link would argue that antibiotics could successfully treat ulcers.
+Anyway, Dr. Marshall argued that the causal chain was entirely wrong and that H. pylori caused ulcers, not that H. pylori was attracted to pre-existing ulcers.
+This is significant.
+The initial understanding of causality would suggest that you should practice yoga to cure ulcers.
+Dr. Marshall's view, however, indicates that antibiotics could effectively treat ulcers.

 So he studied H. pylori.
 And he became increasingly convinced that the bacteria not only caused ulcers but also stomach cancer.

 Dr. Marshall couldn't get permission for human trials, either.
 So he decided upon a case study.
 He ingested a broth containing one of his patient's H. Pylori cultures.
 And then he got ulcers.
-And then he did a bunch more research and was ignored for a long time by his peers.
+And then he conducted further research, which was largely ignored by his peers for a long time.
 Still, he kept believing in himself and eventually...won a Nobel Prize for coming up with a new course of treatment that cures ulcers and has all but eliminated stomach cancer in the Western world.
 I know, right?

 But he was almost resigned to the file drawer.
 He wasn't committing the Type II error, but the rest of medicine was because they weren't paying attention to his research or taking it seriously enough.